CodingErik/teamGenerator/README.md

 * **Jest** - The [jest](https://jestjs.io/) is the JavaScript testing framework that is used for unit testing in this project.
   - This dependency is already included in the `package.json` file, so you will only need to run the `npm install` command in your terminal to enable testing capabilities.
 * **chalk-pipe** - link to this

-### Testing

-When checking to see if all applicable unit tests pass throughout the development of this application, make sure to run the `npm run test` command in your terminal each time you would like to test the application.

 ## Final Output